DilanjanDK7/QM_FFT_Feature_Package/README.md

 ## References

-This package relies on the FINUFFT library for efficient non-uniform Fast Fourier Transforms:
+This package relies on the FINUFFT library for efficient non-uniform Fast Fourier Transforms.
+If you use this package in your research, please cite the appropriate FINUFFT papers:

+For CPU implementation (used in this package):
-* Barnett, A. H., Magland, J., & af Klinteberg, L. (2019).
+* [FIN] Barnett, A. H., Magland, J., & af Klinteberg, L. (2019).
 A Parallel Nonuniform Fast Fourier Transform Library Based on an "Exponential of Semicircle" Kernel.
-SIAM Journal on Scientific Computing, 41(5), C479–C504. https://doi.org/10.1137/18M1173014
+SIAM Journal on Scientific Computing, 41(5), C479–C504. https://doi.org/10.1137/18M1173014 ([arXiv version](https://arxiv.org/abs/1808.06736))

+* [B20] Barnett, A. H. (2021).
+Aliasing error of the exp⁡(β√(1-z²)) kernel in the nonuniform fast Fourier transform.
+Applied and Computational Harmonic Analysis, 51, 1-16. https://doi.org/10.1016/j.acha.2020.08.007 ([arXiv version](https://arxiv.org/abs/1910.00850))

+For GPU implementation (if using cuFINUFFT):
+* [S21] Shih, Y.-H., Wright, G., Andén, J., Blaschke, J., & Barnett, A. H. (2021). cuFINUFFT: a load-balanced GPU library for general-purpose nonuniform FFTs.
+PDSEC2021 workshop of the IPDPS2021 conference. ([arXiv version](https://arxiv.org/abs/2102.08463))

 * FINUFFT GitHub Repository: https://github.com/flatironinstitute/finufft